GaryChengld/LearningAWS/DAV-C01-preparation.md

 Application Load Balancer Configuration for Security Groups and Health Check Routes:
 <img src="https://media.datacumulus.com/aws-dva-pt/assets/pt1-q28-i1.jpg">

+* Sticky sessions are a mechanism to route requests to the same target in a target group.
+This is useful for servers that maintain state information in order to provide a continuous experience to clients.
+To use sticky sessions, the clients must support cookies.

+* A Classic Load Balancer with HTTP or HTTPS listeners might route more traffic to higher-capacity instance types.
+This distribution aims to prevent lower-capacity instance types from having too many outstanding requests.
+It’s a best practice to use similar instance types and configurations to reduce the likelihood of capacity gaps and traffic imbalances.

 #### EC2

 * User Data is generally used to perform common automated configuration tasks and even run scripts after the instance starts.
 When you launch an instance in Amazon EC2, you can pass two types of user data - shell scripts and cloud-init directives.
 You can also pass this data into the launch wizard as plain text or as a file.